 One additional important notice from the Microsoft Support team:

 Microsoft error and warning messages never include phone numbers.

 In conclusion, you should be wary of what information you give out and should do a scan with a security software to make sure that your system is clean and nothing else but the browser is causing the messages to appear.

 Remove Call Microsoft Helpline Pop-up Scam

 Below are listed all the steps that will help you to remove Call Microsoft Helpline scam completely from an affected Chrome, Mozilla, Explorer, or Safari browser.
 The guide includes steps that reveal how to remove the nasty program from your Windows system as well.
 You can choose whether to follow a manual or an automatic removal.
 Once you complete the manual removal some leftovers may remain on the system so you need to check out whether your PC is safe or not.
 With a scan of an advanced anti-malware tool, you will be able to locate all harmful files and remove them completely from the PC.

 - Guide 1: How to Remove Call Microsoft Helpline scam from Windows.

-- Guide 2: Get rid of Call Microsoft Helpline scam from Mac OS X.
+- Guide 2: Get rid of Call Microsoft Helpline scam on Mac OS X.

-- Guide 3: Remove Call Microsoft Helpline scam from Google Chrome.
+- Guide 3: Remove Call Microsoft Helpline scam in Google Chrome.